zlatnaspirala/matrix-engine/readme.md

 ### Opengles native `cubeMap` [1.8.5]

-- If you wanna custom canvasd2d draws for aech cube side New tag `cubeMap` takes texture.source empty array.
+- If you wanna custom canvasd2d draws for each cube side New tag `cubeMap` takes texture.source empty array.

 Canvas2d Example: